peakresponse/peak-server/README.md

 9. Once the first Agency account is set up and configured, you can then log in at the agency specific url subdomain you set up: http://your-agency-subdomain.peakresponse.localhost:3000/

+   Certain features of the web interface require a secure HTTPS connection to function.
+To test locally, use Google Chrome or Chromium, and add the agency url in Chrome flags (go to chrome://flags in a new tab or window) under the setting _Insecure origins treated as secure_ and make sure the setting is enabled.

 10. This default development docker-compose.yml configuration mounts the repository directory inside the running container.
 Any edits saved to the server source files will be detected by nodemon and the server restarted.
 Any edits saved to the web app client source files